 Bean Sizing Sieves are used to separate the coffee beans by 64th of an inch increments, starting with 8/64ths, all the way up to 20/64ths of an inch, or more.
 Different countries use somewhat different size classifications, and there are different methods available for green coffee grading.
 The SCAA METHOD and the BRAZILLIAN / NEW YORK Method are both in practice today.
 (SEE FOOD AND AGRICULTURE ORGANIZATION OF THE UNITED NATIONS) for more information.

-Endecotts makes stainless steel plate coffee bean sieves designed to fit on a standard sieve shaker.
+These stainless steel plate coffee bean sieves are designed to fit on a standard sieve shaker.
 Their rigid construction is designed for accuracy and durability.

 "Some say there is an art to great coffee.
 I don't care how artistic you are; there are too many factors in play.
 You need the technology."